 - Vocations and activities.
 Eating disorders are especially common among gymnasts, runners, wrestlers and dancers.

 In addition, a mental health professional will conduct a psychological evaluation.
-She may ask questions about eating habits, behaviors and beliefs.
+They may ask questions about eating habits, behaviors and beliefs.
 There may be questions about a patient's history of dieting, exercise, bingeing and purging.

 Symptoms must meet the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM) in order to warrant a diagnosis.
 Each eating disorder has its own diagnostic criteria that a mental health professional will use to determine which disorder is involved.
 It is not necessary to have all the criteria for a disorder to benefit from working with a mental health professional on food and eating issues.